deliciousbrains/mergebot-schema-generator/README.md

 ## Mergebot Schema Generator

-This is an internal plugin used to create custom data schemas to describe plugins used by the Mergebot app.
+This is an work in progress, rough round the edges plugin used to create custom data schemas to describe plugins used by the Mergebot app.

 ### Setup